Fight the Mite! : Treating Packages and Swarms

 Beekeepers are encouraged to treat their package bees, by doing the following:

 - Products should be used before brood is capped, about 1 week after hiving the package bees or swarms.

 - HopGuard II: Strips may be applied at the rate of one strip per five deep combs covered with bees in each brood super; see instructions HERE (page4).

 - Oxalic Acid: 5ml of oxalic solution per seam of bees, per instructions

-- Retreat in the Fall after honey supers are removed
+- Retreat in the Summer if varroa counts are >2%, and in the Fall after honey supers are removed

 - Beekeepers are also encouraged to treat newly hived swarms before brood is capped, hives that have swarmed and are requeening and splits- once the capped brood have emerged, or any time a brood break is initiated.